Last modified July 23, 2021

 - Radio communication: Not everyone needs it, but, let's be serious, having radio communication of the measured data opens up a range of possibilities that, in my opinion, multiply the meter value x100.
 Yes, it must be done the right way.
 Radio communication is energy hungry by nature and I was not willing to loose great autonomy in exchange for providing it with radio communication.

 - Local data storage (data-logging): Yes.
 We do not always have the possibility of providing the monitor with radio communication, especially when it is operating in a portable way.
 In these situations, it can be extremely useful make the CO2 monitor able to record the measurements it takes locally, on their own memory or SD card, for example, to be able to download and work with them later.

-- Wi-Fi connection: Having a Wi-Fi connection is quite interesting, but at what price?
-This technology clearly conditions the consumption and the autonomy of the meter.
+- Wi-Fi connection: Having a Wi-Fi connection can be interesting, but at what price?
+This technology clearly conditions consumption and autonomy of the meter.

 - Sending data by MQTT: Intimately linked to the previous one.
-Of course many people will be able to live without it, and the meter would still be extremely useful, but it opens a huge universe of possibilities.
+Of course, many people will be able to live without it and the meter would still be very useful, but it opens up a huge universe of possibilities.

 - Sending data by HTTP: Opens the possibility to integrate the meter with all kinds of services.

-There were other requirements that would determine who would have easy access to the meter, such as the cost, the facility for sourcing the components and its ease of building.
+There were other requirements that would determine the ease of access to the meter, such as its cost, the facility for sourcing the components and its ease of building.